 Honey bee on an Anemone blanda flower

-Garden plants important to bees this month include the Hellebores, (the hybrid Hellebores in my garden are particularly popular with bees at the moment) Pulmonaria and Wall Flowers.
+Garden plants important to bees this month include the Hellebores, Pulmonaria and Wall Flowers.
 Both the biennial bedding Wallflowers and short lived perennial Varieties are attractive to bees but it’s the Everlasting Wall Flower Bowles Mauve that is flowering the best at present, the other will put on a fantastic show towards the end of March and into April.

 Several spring flowering trees are important to bees and these include White Poplar, Cherry Plum, Willows, and Hazel.
-The large Hazel tree in my apiary has been flowering since January but is at its peak now meanwhile the local cherry plums are swarming with insects on sunny days.
+The large Hazel tree in my apiary has been flowering since January, meanwhile the local cherry plums will soon be swarming with insects on sunny days.
 The willow and white beam Catkins are just starting to open.
 One of the best small willows for gardens is Salix caprea Kilarnock which is a pussy willow type with large fluffy catkins which become covered in bright lemon yellow pollen and all manner of bees adore it.
 Last spring whilst cycling through Arch Bishops Park enroute to a Monthly Beekeeping meeting I passed a trio of these dwarf weeping trees which were covered in Honey Bee, Ashy Mining Bee, Painted Mining Bee and several bumble bees.
 These trees all have pollen with a high protein and fatty acids content valuable to bees rearing brood and for queens fattening up ready to begin laying.

 Buff-tailed Bumblebee on wallflower - Bowles mauve